-The statement of the external auditors of the Company, ZHONGHUI ANDA CPA Limited (the "Auditors"), about their reporting responsibilities on the financial statements of the Group is set out in the Independent Auditor's Report on pages 75 to 76.
+The statement of the external auditors of the Company, ZHONGHUI ANDA CPA Limited (the "Auditors"), about their reporting responsibilities on the consolidated financial statements of the Group is set out in the Independent Auditor's Report on pages 79 to 80.

-The Auditors issued a disclaimer of opinion (the "Disclaimer of Opinion") on the consolidated financial statements of the Group for the year ended 31 December 2019.
+As disclosed in the Independent Auditor's Report, the Auditors issued a disclaimer of opinion (the "Disclaimer of Opinion") on the consolidated financial statements of the Group for the year ended 31 December 2020.
 Set out below is the paragraph headed "Basis for Disclaimer of Opinion" as disclosed in the Independent Auditor's Report:-

-"We draw attention to note 2 to the consolidated financial statements which mentions that the Group incurred loss attributable to owners of the Company of HK\$111,390,000 and HK\$101,279,000 respectively for two consecutive years of year ended 31 December 2019 and 2018 and as at 31 December 2019 the Group had net current liabilities and net liabilities of HK\$124,423,000 and HK\$120,364,000 respectively.
+"We draw attention to note 2 to the consolidated financial statements which mentions that the Group incurred loss attributable to owners of the Company of HK\$77,546,000 and HK\$111,390,000 respectively for two consecutive years of year ended 31 December 2020 and 2019 and as at 31 December 2020 the Group had net current liabilities and net liabilities of HK\$188,341,000 and HK\$202,370,000 respectively.
 These conditions indicate the existence of a material uncertainty which may cast significant doubt on the Group's ability to continue as a going concern.

-The consolidated financial statements have been prepared on a going concern basis, the validity of which depends upon the financial support of the substantial shareholders, at a level sufficient to finance the working capital requirements of the Group.
-The consolidated financial statements do not include any adjustments that would result from the failure to obtain the financial support.
+The consolidated financial statements have been prepared on a going concern basis, the validity of which depends upon the capitalisation of borrowing and fund raising.
+The consolidated financial statements do not include any adjustments that would result from the failure to complete the capitalisation of borrowing and fund raising.
 We consider that the material uncertainty has been adequately disclosed in the consolidated financial statements.
-However, in view of the extent of the uncertainty relating to the continued support of the Group's substantial shareholders, we disclaim our opinion in respect of the material uncertainty relating to the going concern basis."
+However, in view of the extent of the uncertainty relating to the capitalisation of borrowing and fund raising, we disclaim our opinion in respect of the material uncertainty relating to the going concern basis."

-During the course of audit of the consolidated financial statement of the Company for the year ended 31 December 2019, the Auditors had raised concern on the Group's ability to operate as a going concern.
+During the course of audit of the consolidated financial statement of the Company for the year ended 31 December 2020, the Auditors had raised concern on the Group's ability to operate as a going concern.
 In order to address this concern, the Company has, among other things, taken the following steps:-

 - (i) The Group has been urging its customers of the money lending segment to settle all overdue loans.
-In January 2020, the Company received HK\$35 million from a customer and has applied such proceeds to settle part of the bond payables (details of which are to be discussed below).
-It is expected that the Company will received HK\$40 million from a customer on or before 25 July 2020.
-The Company intends to apply such proceeds to settle the outstanding bond payables of HK\$29 million (details of which are to be discussed below), and the remaining will be used as working capital of the Group.
-For the remaining overdue loan receivables, the Company is negotiating with the customer. - (ii) The Company has received a letter of intent from Kapok Spirit Investment Limited ("Kapok Spirit"), an entity indirectly wholly owned by SFund International Investment Fund Management Limited ("SFund International") which is the substantial shareholder of the Company, to extend the maturity date of the outstanding bond payable of HK\$80 million, which was matured in September 2019.
+In February 2021, the Company received HK\$6.8 million from a customer and will be used as working capital of the Groups. - (ii) The Company has received a letter of intent from Kapok Spirit Investment Limited ("Kapok Spirit"), an entity indirectly wholly owned by SFund International Investment Fund Management Limited ("SFund International") which is the substantial shareholder of the Company, to extend the maturity date of the outstanding bond payable of HK\$80 million.